ShaoZeMing/laravel-merchant/docs/en/README.md

 `app/Admin/routes.php` is used to define routes，for more detail please read [routes](/docs/zh/router.md).

-The `app/Admin/Controllers` directory  is used to store all the controllers, The `HomeController.php` file under this directory is used to handle home request of admin,The `ExampleController.php` file is a controller example.
+The `app/Admin/Controllers` directory  is used to store all the controllers, The `HomeController.php` file under this directory is used to handle home request of merchant,The `ExampleController.php` file is a controller example.

 Quick start
 ------------